seznam/ima/.changeset/stale-horses-push.md

 "@ima/core": major
 ---

-Remove older, conflicting settings of `HttpAgent`, `withCredentials` and `headers`.
+Remove older, conflicting settings of `HttpAgent`, `withCredentials`, `headers`, and `listeners`.
+The first two now conflict with the newer `options.fetchOptions`, the last one is no longer used for anything.

-These settings started to conflict with newer `options.fetchOptions` settings `credentials` and `headers`.
-For clarity, we decided to only support the `fetchOptions` settings.
+#### Breaking changes

-BREAKING CHANGE: `options.withCredentials` and `options.headers` are no longer followed.
+`options.withCredentials` and `options.headers` are no longer followed.
 Use `options.fetchOptions.credentials` and `options.fetchOptions.headers` instead.
 For definition, see the native Fetch API. **Note**: for simplicity, `options.fetchOptions.headers` only accepts headers defined by an object, not a tuple or an instance of `Headers`.

+`options.listeners` no longer supported.